23+ Questions To Ask Before Hiring a CRO Agency

 This could translate into 2 to 4 weeks’ worth of work per page.

-If the CRO firm chooses the wrong page, that time and money are wasted.
+If the CRO firm chooses the wrong page, time and money are wasted.

 What you need to focus on is understanding the agency’s process to determine what to work on and how to prioritize different conversion-related work.

 There should be no shortcuts here.
-Without following a process or giving a generic answer, such as using best practices, the firm is just randomly guessing.
+Without following a process or providing a generic answer, such as using best practices, the firm is essentially making random guesses.

 If they are randomly guessing from the start, avoid them.